-- 9.1 Members are entitled to attend general meetings in person or by proxy (but only if the appointment of a proxy is in writing and notified to the Charity before the commencement of the meeting). - 9.2 General meetings are called on at least 14 and not more than 28 clear days' written notice indicating the business to be discussed and (if a special resolution is to be proposed) setting out the terms of the proposed special resolution. - 9.3 There is a quorum at a general meeting if the number of Members present in person or by proxy is at least six. - 9.4 The President for the time being or if there are Joint Presidents, such Joint President as the Members shall determine shall chair general meetings.
-If the President or Joint Presidents (as the case may be) is/are not present or is/are unable or unwilling to preside at a general meeting the Members shall appoint a Vice-President to chair the general meeting and if there is no Vice President present or able or willing to preside at the general meeting the Chair of Trustees shall chair the general meeting. - 9.5 Except where otherwise provided by the Articles or the Companies Act, every issue is decided by ordinary resolution.
+9.1 Trustees in their capacity as Members are entitled to attend general meetings and special general meetings in person or by proxy (but only if the appointment of a proxy is in writing and notified to the Charity before the commencement of the meeting).

-- 9.6 Every Member present in person or by proxy has one vote on each issue. - 9.7 Except where otherwise provided by the Articles or the Companies Act, a written resolution (whether an ordinary or a special resolution) is as valid as an equivalent resolution passed at a general meeting.
-For this purpose the written resolution may be set out in more than one document. - 9.8 The Charity must hold an AGM in every year. - 9.9 Members must annually at the AGM: - (1) receive the accounts of the Charity for the previous financial year; - (2) receive a written report on the Charity's activities; - (3) be informed of the retirement of those Trustees who wish to retire or who are retiring pursuant to Article 3.5; - (4) elect Trustees to fill the vacancies arising; - (5) appoint reporting accountants or auditors for the Charity; - 9.10 Members may also from time to time - (1) confer on any individual (with his/her consent) the honorary title of Patron, President, Joint President and/or Vice-President of the Charity and for the avoidance of doubt, such persons shall NOT be Trustees; and - (2) discuss and determine any issues of policy or deal with any other business put before them by the Trustees. - 9.11 A general meeting may be called by the Trustees at any time and must be called within 21 days of a written request from one or more Trustees (being Members), at least 10% of the Membership or (where no general meeting has been held within the last year) at least 5% of the Membership.
+- 9.2 General meetings are called on at least 14 and not more than 28 clear days' written notice indicating the business to be discussed and (if a special resolution is to be proposed) setting out the terms of the proposed special resolution. - 9.3 There is a quorum at a general meeting if the number of Members present in person or by proxy is at least four. - 9.4 The chair at a general meeting is elected by the Members present in person or by proxy in his/her capacity as a Member and not as proxy for another Member. - 9.5 Except where otherwise provided by the Articles or the Companies Act, every issue is decided by ordinary resolution. - 9.6 Every Member present in person or by proxy has one vote on each issue. - 9.7 Except at first, the Charity must hold an AGM in every year. - 9.8.
+Members being Trustees must annually at the AGM: - (1) receive the accounts of the Charity for the previous financial year; - (2) receive a written report on the Charity's activities; - (3) be informed of the retirement of those Trustees who wish to retire or who are retiring by rotation; - (4) elect Trustees to fill the vacancies arising; - (5) appoint reporting accountants or auditors for the Charity; - 9.9 Members may also from time to time - (1) confer on any individual (with his/her consent) the honorary title of Patron, President or Vice-President of the Charity; and - (2) discuss and determine any issues of policy or deal with any other business put before them by the Trustees.

-9.12 A technical defect in the appointment of a Member of which the Members are unaware at the time does not invalidate a decision taken at a general meeting or a Written Resolution.
+- 9.10 A general meeting may be called by the Trustees at any time and must be called within 21 days of a written request from one or more Trustees (being Members). - 9.11 A technical defect in the appointment of a Member of which the Members are unaware at the time does not invalidate a decision taken at a general meeting or a Written Resolution.